Introduction

 Adults Only

 Paper Boat is an adult platform intended for users aged 18 and over.
 We do not knowingly collect personal data from anyone under the age of 18.
-Age is verified at registration and access is restricted accordingly.
+Age is self-declared at registration and verified by SMS phone verification.
+Yoti Age Verification (selfie-based age estimation) is being introduced and will provide highly effective age assurance in line with Ofcom's requirements under the Online Safety Act 2023.

 If you believe someone under 18 has registered, please contact us at [email protected] and we will remove the account and delete all associated data promptly.